Skip to main content

 1

-Before creating a signer, you need a certificate with the codeSigning extended key usage.
-Follow the guide to issuing certificates and specify codeSigning in the extended key usage field.
+You need a certificate with the codeSigning extended key usage.
+Follow the certificate issuance guide and specify codeSigning in the extended key usage field.

 2